Oman Vision 2040

 Oman Vision 2040 (2040 رؤية عُمان) is a government development program launched by Oman which aims to achieve the goal of increased diversification economically, socially, and culturally for the period of 2021–2040.
 It was put in place under the late Sultan Qaboos Bin Said, and carried forward by his successor, Sultan Haitham bin Tariq.
 It was first announced in 2020 by the Omani government.

 Overview

 Issued in 2017, the program was initially a repackaging of Oman's Vision 2020 launched in 1995.
-Announced in 2020 by the newly appointed sultan Haitham bin Tariq, the program initially was made to achieve the goal of increased diversification in its economy and less dependency on oil exports.
+Announced in 2020 by the newly appointed sultan Haitham bin Tariq, the program initially was made to achieve the goal of increased diversification in its economy, digital transformation, and less dependency on oil exports..
 In 2020, during the project's announcement, the oil and gas sector accounted for 26.2% of GDP, and represented about 60% of Oman's merchandise exports, while contributed three quarters of total government revenues.